AR4789-OS/Calculator/README.md

 cd Calculator
 ```

-run it as root by entering the following commands:
+run it as root by entering the following command:

 ```
-sudo install.sh
+sudo bash install.sh
 ```